mkuchak/usend/docs/quick-start.md

 npm install usend-email
 ```

-With this simple setup, you'll be ready to start utilizing Usend for sending emails in no time.
+With the simple configuration outlined below, you will be ready to utilizing Usend for sending emails in no time.

 ### 2. Add SPF record

 To start sending emails, it's essential to have your own domain.
-To verify domain ownership and authorize **MailChannels** (find out more about MailChannels [here](/supporters.html)) to send emails on your behalf, you need to add an SPF (Sender Policy Framework) record to your DNS settings.
-This record ensures that your domain is legitimate and allows for secure and authorized email transmission.
+With your domain active at a domain registrar, the first step is to list **MailChannels'** servers (find out more about MailChannels [here](/supporters.html)) as legitimate for email transmission.
+To do this, you should add an SPF (Sender Policy Framework) record to your DNS settings.

-To accomplish this, access your DNS provider and add a TXT record with the following details:
+So, access your DNS provider and add a TXT record with the following details:

 <table>
   <thead>